Horse chestnut

 Information about horse chestnut trees can be found on Wikipedia and from the Woodland Trust.

-As you come in to the park, from the entrance on the corner of Avenue Road, this particular Horse chestnut is just off the right hand side of the path.
+As you come in to the park, from the entrance on the corner of Avenue Road and Vicarage Road, this particular Horse chestnut is just off the right hand side of the path.

 As you walk into the park from Grange Road and you get level with the small path from the car park, there will be a large tree on your right, just off the path.
 It will be on the left if you are walking from the bowling green.
 It is a Horse chestnut.